Bar Legal Aid Sub Committee

 Existing attorneys wishing to, or who want to continue to undertake Legal Aid work must attend this mandatory training session once a year in order to be added to or remain on the Legal Aid Roster.
 The introduction of this new mandatory class entitled “All You Want to Know About Legal Aid And Were Too Busy to Ask” will ensure a collaborative understanding of what is expected of members of the Bar wishing to provide Legal Aid services to the public.
 The presentation is and will provide a general outline of all aspects of the Legal Aid Scheme including policies, expectations of counsel undertaking legal matters, billing, and taxation guidelines.
 This will hopefully work to benefit both parties as it will open communication between members and the Legal Aid Office.

-The first of three sessions was hosted by Senior Legal Aid Counsel Susan Moore-Williams on 27 September 2017 from 12:30 p.m. to 1:30 p.m. at the Bar Office.
-The next sessions has been scheduuled for 7 February 2018 with a further date to be decided in September of 2018.
+The first of three sessions was hosted by Senior Legal Aid Counsel Susan Moore-Williams on 27 September 2017 and 7 February 2018 and with Charles Richarsdson on 5 October 2018.

 Qualifying for the Bermuda Bar Association Legal Aid annual dues discounted rate at 50%